sudosu404/tailnet-cli/README.md

 - Built with [Tailscale](https://tailscale.com)'s excellent [tsnet](https://pkg.go.dev/tailscale.com/tsnet) library
 - Inspired by [tsnsrv](https://github.com/boinkor-net/tsnsrv) - a similar tool for exposing services on a Tailnet

+## See Also

+- [tsdproxy](https://github.com/almeidapaulopt/tsdproxy) - Another tool for exposing Docker containers to your Tailnet